juliabouv/hotel/design-activity.md

 10. Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 Implementation B is more loosely coupled.

+Hotel:
+Factory Module is unnecessary and instance creations can be moved to the HotelBooker class.